 The primary risks managed by using derivative instruments are foreign currency exchange risk and interest rate risk.
 Forward and option contracts up to 24 months on various foreign currencies are entered into to manage the foreign currency exchange rate risk on forecasted revenue denominated in foreign currencies and monetary assets and liabilities held in non-functional currencies.
-The Company's primary exchange rate exposure is to the US dollar, pound sterling and the Indian rupee.
-For derivative instruments which qualify for cash flow hedge accounting, the Company records the effective portion of gain or loss from changes in the fair value of the derivative instruments qualify for hedge accounting when (i) the instrument is designated as a hedge; (ii) the hedged item affects earnings.
-Derivative instruments qualify for hedge accounting when (i) the instrument is designated as a hedge; (ii) the hedged item is specifically identifiable and exposes the Company to risk; and (iii) it is expected that a change in fair value of the hedged item will have a high degree of correlation.
-Determining the high degree of correlation between the change in fair value of the hedged item will have a high degree of correlation.
-Determining the high degree of the forecasted transaction.
-When it is probable that a forecasted transaction will not occur, the Company discontinues hedge accounting and recognizes immediately in the consolidated statement of income, the gains and losses attributable to such derivative instrument that were accumulated in other comprehensive income/(loss).
+Interest rate swaps are entered to manage interest rate risk associated with the Company's floating rate borrowings.
+The Company's primary exchange rate exposure is with the US dollars and pound sterling against the Indian rupee.
+For derivative instruments which qualify for cash flow hedge accounting, the Company records the effective portion of gain or loss from changes in the fair value of the derivative instruments qualify for hedge accounting when the instrument is designated as a hedge; the hedged item is specifically identifiable and exposes the Company to risk; and it is expected that a change in fair value of the derivative instrument and an opposite change in the fair value of the hedged item will have a high degree of correlation.
+Determining the high degree of correlation between the change in fair value of the hedged item and the derivative instruments involves significant judgment including the probability of the occurrence of the forecasted transaction.
+When it is highly probable that a forecasted transaction will not occur, the Company discontinues the hedge accounting and recognizes immediately in the consolidated statement of income, the gains and losses attributable to such derivative instrument that were accumulated in other comprehensive income (loss).

-The following table presents the notional values of outstanding foreign exchange forward contracts and foreign exchange option contracts:
+The following table presents the notional values of outstanding foreign exchange forward contracts, foreign exchange option contracts and interest rate swap contracts:

-As at
+A s at

-nber 31, March 016 2016
+June 30, 2017 March 31, 2017

 Forward contracts (Sell)

-In US dollars \$ 2 62,005 \$151,8 884
+In US dollars \$253,871 \$241,673

-In United Kingdom pound sterling 1 29,180 148,3 386
+In United Kingdom pound sterling 136,890 126,441

-In Euro 13,343 10,3 349
+In Euro 21,276 14,769

-In Australian dollars 37,400 31,0 099
+In Australian dollars 53,426 43,474

-Others 5,426 4,6 682

-\$ 4 47,354 \$346,4 400
+Others 3,971 3,511

+\$469,434 \$429,868

 Option contracts (Sell)

-In US dollars \$ 74,607 \$ 81,8 827
+In US dollars \$ 83,806 \$ 84,490

-In United Kingdom pound sterling 92,971 103,8 863
+In United Kingdom pound sterling 98,704 94,094

-In Euro 14,264 10,3 314
+In Euro 19,954 14,494

-In Australian dollars 18,311 18,9 935
+In Australian dollars 22,585 19,412

-Others 1,963 2,4 412

-\$ 2 02,116 \$217,3 351
+Others 1,757 1,978

+\$226,806 \$214,468

+Interest Rate Swap contracts

+In US dollars 118,000 118,000

-The amount of gain/(loss) reclassified from other comprehensive income into the consolidated statement of income in respective line items for the three and nine months ended December 31, 2016 and 2015 are as follows:
+The amount of gain/ (loss) reclassified from other comprehensive income into consolidated statement of income in respective line items for the three months ended June 30, 2017 and 2016 are as follows: